shtbik/octopus-deploy-test/README.md

 - yarn install
 - yarn start

-Look at the results in a terminal
+Look at the results in your terminal

 ## Welcome to DevOps Deploy